RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

   - pnkfelix
 ---

-With some further adoo, this weeks news.
+With some further adoo, this week news.

 # First ticket batch

-We proudly announce the first batch of regular tickets.
+We proudly announce the first batch of regular tickets!

 # Local communities